Test drive a career... Get Co-op working for you!

-- SHSMs in either Health and Wellness or Fitness Focus, Information Communication Technology (ICT), Non-Profit and Aviation are being offered at MTS
+- SHSMs in either Health and Wellness: Medical or Fitness Focus, Information Communication Technology (ICT), Non-Profit and Aviation are being offered at MTS

 - SHSMs provide knowledge, skills, certifications and career experiences

-- Includes a Co-op component (must be linked to a Grade 11 or 12 course)
+- Includes a Co-op component (usually linked to a Grade 11 or 12 course)

 - For students heading to the workplace, to college or to university

-- Students who successfully meet all SHSM requirements will graduate with a red seal SHSM Ontario Secondary School Diploma
+- Students who successfully meet all SHSM requirements will graduate with an SHSM Ontario Secondary School Diploma

 PEL Co-op program (Partners in Experiential Learning):